The Village of Stubton.

 There is always a good turnout for the frequent litter picks to keep verges and hedgerows clear.

-Stubton has won the Lincolnshire Best Kept Village three times.
+Stubton has won the Lincolnshire Best Kept Village three times, and 2021 being the SKDC Best Kept (small) village.